Opentracker and Scroll Bar

 The Book of Ephesians

 The short six chapters of Ephesians were not written to solve problems in the church, deal with personal issues, or even teach.
-Unlike Romans in which the 'case for Christianity' is gradually developed, Paul does not put forth any theological concepts.
-In other words, Ephesians was a very general letter written to a church that, obviously, already had a good understanding of faith and salvation.
+Unlike Romans in which the 'case for Christianity' was developed gradually, Paul did not put forth any theological concepts.
+In other words, Ephesians was a very general letter written to a church that quite obviously already had a good understanding of faith and salvation.

 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 (Ephesians 6:11-12 NASB)